Woodstock, Virginia: Colonial era

-Establishment of the town
+Establishment

-The new village was established by an act in 1761, sponsored by George Washington.
-The town was renamed Woodstock at that time.
-George Washington was a member of the Virginia House of Burgesses, representing Frederick County (the Woodstock area was then part of Frederick County and would remain so until 1772.)
+George Washington was a member of the Virginia House of Burgesses representing Frederick County, Virginia from 1758 to 1765 which included the Woodstock area until 1772.
+The new village of Woodstock was established by law in 1761.
+Washington sponsored the act, and named the town Woodstock at that time.
+George Washington also named Shenandoah Valley, the Shenandoah River, and Shenandoah County.
+He named these places after the Christian Oneida chief John Skenandoa who helped Americans survive during the American Revolution including at Valley Forge.

+The Town of Woodstock's website notes that it was established by charter in March of 1761 as a part of what was then Frederick County.
+The town was originally formed by a land grant from Lord Fairfax, and named after its founder, Jacob Miller as Muellerstadt (Miller Town) in 1752.
+It was renamed Woodstock when the town's charter was sponsored by George Washington in Virginia's House of Burgesses.
+The Town of Woodstock has been the County Seat of Shenandoah County since the County's formation in 1772.

 The act of the General Assembly gave full credit to Jacob Muller for initiating the idea.
-Muller came from Germany in 1749 and had temporarily settled in Pennsylvania.
-By 1752 he obtained 400 acres from Lord Fairfax for the area that would eventually be included in the town limits of Woodstock.
+Muller came from Germany in 1749, and had initially settled in Pennsylvania.
+By 1752, he obtained 400 acres from Lord Fairfax for the area that eventually was included in the town limits of Woodstock.
 Muller settled in Narrow Passage near Woodstock, and in the next few years his holdings grew to something between 1200 and 2000 acres, and he proceeded to lay out a plan for the town, Mullerstadt.
-A few white settlers had preceded Muller, as the 1761 act establishing the town noted "several persons are now living there".
+A few white settlers had preceded Muller, as the 1761 act establishing the town noted "several persons are now living there."
 It is realistic to assume this meant a scattering of log buildings.
 However, Muller's town plan was that referred to in the 1761 General Assembly act that established Woodstock.

 There is no clear reason why the town's name was changed to Woodstock, though theories include it being renamed by Washington or perhaps for a wood stockade used by the community as shelter from Indian raids.

-Notwithstanding, Jacob Muller's town continued for many years to be known as Millerstown, or to German-language residents, Muellerstadt.
+Jacob Muller's town continued for many years to be known as Millerstown, or to German language residents as Muellerstadt.
 During the years following the establishment of the town, Muller held a big land sale in which 40 parcels he plotted were purchased.
 Muller died in 1766, just four years after his land sales.
 Andrew Brewbaker, his son-in-law, became proprietor of his grant, supported by a board of trustees appointed by the General Assembly to govern the new town.
 This form of government continued until 1795, when the town was authorized to hold elections.
-Unfortunately, the Town Trustees appointed in 1761 left no records, so early history of Woodstock as a town cannot be determined with accuracy.
+In 1761, the town's appointed trustees left no records, so early history of Woodstock as a town cannot be determined with accuracy.
 There was also no local newspaper until 1817.